-- 1. The candidate submits a fully completed Internship application to the Credentials Department via the PPS SC Internship eForm in the SOAR student portal 45 days prior to beginning any accrual of hours at the Site chosen for Field Experience. - 2.
+- 1. The candidate submits a fully completed Internship application to their Credential Specialist 45 days prior to beginning any accrual of hours at the Site chosen for Field Experience. - 2.
 The Credential Specialist screens the overall academic record of the candidate for the following items in order to provide an endorsement for faculty approval: - a.
 Completed Credential Packet is on file - b.
 Fingerprint Clearance through a Certificate of Clearance or an Existing document is on file with the CTC. - c.
 Verification of Negative Tuberculosis results (PPD/X-Ray w/in 4Yrs) - d.
-Required coursework: 10 CED courses including the following: CED 607, 610, 611, 601 and 603 (excluding: CED 637, and 620); - e.
+Required coursework: 12 CED courses including the following: CED 607, 600, 602, 605 and 614 (excluding 621); - e.
 100 hours of logged and approved Practicum hours completed - f.
 Meet the Basic Skills Assessment requirement (CBEST); - g.
 No Locks or Holds on the student account - h.
 GPA ≥ 3.0 - 3.
 The Credential Specialist submits the application to faculty for Approval and Assignment of a National University Support Provider (USP). - 4.
 Upon approval & notification from faculty, the Credential Specialist will inform the candidate of the name of their assigned USP and add the required courses to the student's schedule. - 5.
 The candidate is responsible for making contact with their USP and School Site Provider to ensure that they begin accrual of field experiences with proper support.